 He had lived with his parents all his life except from ages seven to nine, when he was at the state institution for people with intellectual disabilities in Boulder, Montana.
 Later he attended Special Education in Great Falls.
 He came to the Center in 1978 at the age of twenty-seven.

-Chuck talked in a loud voice, and tests showed his vocabulary and expressive skills to be at the four-year-old level.
+Chuck talked in a loud voice, and tests showed his vocabulary and expressive language skills to be at the four-year-old level.
 Because he had more control over his fingers than he had over his tongue, he, like many clients, accompanied his speech with sign language whenever he knew the appropriate sign.
-Each client and supervisor at the Center had a sign name, usually taken from the first letter of his or her first name.
+Each client and staff member at the Center had a sign name, usually taken from the first letter of their first name.
 Sometimes, just to show me he remembered, Chuck would get my attention in the lunchroom, then say Glay while he demonstrated my sign name: the letter G (the thumb and index finger are parallel, with the index finger above the thumb; the last three fingers make a fist) is held in front of one eye before being moved away from the face—the way I might take off my glasses.
 Glay was the closest he could come to saying Glenn, and since the G was also difficult for him, usually it came out Lay.

 Chuck and his parents lived only a few blocks from the Center, so he was the one client who walked to and from work.
-That gave him a special status, and his sign name reflected this: it was the same as the sign we used for walk—the index and middle fingers moving alternately, back and forth, like two legs walking along.
+That gave him a special status, and his sign name reflected this: it was the same as the sign we used for walk—the index and middle fingers pointed down and moving alternately, back and forth, like two legs walking along.
 Through his walks he became friends with some of the neighborhood children.

 Even in winter he walked, carrying his cowboy boots in a gym bag so he could wear them during the day.
 Since he had to bundle up more than the other clients, he was often the last one out of the cloakroom in the afternoon, but he never felt pressured to hurry: Chuck did things at his own pace.
 First he’d sit on the floor, lacing his boots, then he’d put on his parka, muffler, fur-lined cap, and gloves.
 He wouldn’t leave until he was wrapped from head to toe.
 With all that padding, he looked like a diminutive but rotund Arctic explorer.